-Joseph M. Sellers is a Partner at Cohen Milstein, Co-Chair of the firm’s Civil Rights & Employment Practice Group, a practice he founded, and the former Chair of the firm’s Executive Committee.
+Joseph M. Sellers is co-chair of the firm’s Civil Rights & Employment practice, a practice he founded, and the former chair of the firm’s Executive Committee.
 In a career spanning nearly four decades, Mr. Sellers has represented victims of discrimination and other illegal employment practices individually and through class actions.
 He brings to his practice a deep commitment and broad background in fighting discrimination in all its forms.
 That experience includes decades of representing clients in litigation to enforce their civil rights, participating in drafting and efforts to pass landmark civil rights legislation, testifying before Congress on various civil rights issues, training government lawyers on the trial of civil rights cases, teaching civil rights law at various law schools and lecturing extensively on civil rights and employment matters.

 Mr. Sellers, who joined the firm in 1997, has been practicing civil rights law for more than 40 years, during which time he has represented individuals and classes of people who have been victims of civil rights violations or denied other rights in the workplace.
 He has tried to judgment before courts and juries several civil rights class actions and a number of individual cases and has argued more than 30 appeals in the federal and state appellate courts, including the United States Supreme Court.
 He has served as class counsel, and typically lead counsel, in more than 75 civil rights and employment class actions.